 A Baroque creation of the 17th Century, Designed by famous Italian architects Nicola Salvi and Giuseppe Pannini, Trevi Fountain is a world-famous tourist destination.
 Travellers from around the world visit the beautiful city of Rome to take a glimpse of this masterpiece and toss a coin.
 This is a fascinating folk tradition that tourists often add to their bucket lists.
 The folklore states that if a tourist tosses a coin from their right hand over their left shoulder, it will bring them back to the Eternal City of Rome.
 The second coin suggests finding true love.

 Looking at its engineering, the water that flows into the Trevi fountain is considered to be the oldest water source in Rome.
 This waterway once sourced water to public baths in Rome back in the bygone ages.

-Palazzo Vecchio is also home to the majestic Salone dei Cinquecento – known as the Hall of the Five Hundred.
+Palazzo Vecchio is also home to Salone dei Cinquecento – known as the Hall of the five hundred.
 Some countless frescoes and sculptures are worth seeing at least once in your life.

 Located by the Arno River, Galileo Museum is yet another awe-inspiring location to visit in Florence while you’re in Tuscany.
 It, however, may not be your slice of Pizza if scientific discovery doesn’t intrigue you.
 Known as the father of Modern Science, Galileo Galilei was at the forefront of astronomy and mathematical findings that are beneficial even today.